Skip to main content

 Release Mode

-By default, Flux-Orbit builds Rust applications in release mode for optimal performance:
+By default, Deploy with Git builds Rust applications in release mode for optimal performance:

 # Default: Optimized release build